 "You need to re-engage in dialogue and get reinvolved with your girlfriend, emotionally and intimately," Badinter explains.
 Women are intuitive.
-If she feels your honest and believes you aren't lying or acting deceitful, you have a chance.
+If she feels you're honest and believes you aren't lying or acting deceitful, you have a chance.
 Apologizing is the second step in repairing your relationship, but regaining her trust is the path to redemption.
 You shouldn't feel like you're being punished or reprimanded every day, but you should show your remorse and a real desire to win her back.

 "It's very, very difficult to do, but with honesty and patience, it's possible to come back from this," Badinter adds.
 "Forgiveness is the deepest sign of true love."

 While she's cooling off, figuring out if you're worthy of a second chance, you should have some internal dialogue to determine why you cheated on her in the first place.
 Is this something you've done in every relationship?
 Are you afraid of commitment?
 Insecure?
 Having a difficult time coping with another facet of your life or childhood?

 If it wasn't just a one-off and you self-destruct every solid relationship you have, then consider going to a couple's therapist or a psychotherapist (either alone or with her, if she's willing) to solve the root of the problem.

 "Once you know why, you can make sure not to repeat the same mistake," Badinter says.